jerrymccjr/Azure-Creating-Tenant-Account-Subscription-and-Resource-Groups/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Compute) accessed via the web
-- Remote Desktop
-- Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>